Preventing Spiders: Keep Spiders Out of Your Home

 Step 2: Get Rid of Clutter

 This step involves going through the entire house and trashing, removing, or reorganizing items that tend to attract spiders.
 There are a number of things that make conditions favorable for spiders.
 If these are eliminated, spiders have a harder time finding a place to nest.
 First, reduce clutter.
-Oftentimes, an unused room can get cluttered with old furniture, boxes, clothes, and other items.
-These undisturbed and dusty areas are perfect breeding grounds for spiders.
+An unused room can get cluttered with old furniture, boxes, clothes, and other items.
+These undisturbed and dusty areas are perfect breeding grounds for house spiders.
 Consider selling or donating items that are no longer needed.
 Second, avoid storing cardboard boxes, books, papers, shoes, and other objects under beds and closets that aren’t commonly used.
 Reorganize items and place them in plastic containers that can be properly sealed.